LaboratoireMecaniqueLille/Braking_tribometer_command/README.md

 Braking tribometer
 ===================

-This git repository is the code that drives the breaking tribometer of the the LamCube.
+This git repository is the code that drives the braking tribometer of the the LamCube.
 It relies on the open-source project "Crappy" which can be found [here](https://github.com/LaboratoireMecaniqueLille/crappy).